Upsilon-like concordance invariants from sl(n) knot cohomology: Proofs

-\begin{proposition} The class $[\psi(D)] \in H_{\partial w}(D)$ is non-zero. \end{proposition} \begin{proof} By adding two $1$-handles either side of each crossing of $D$, one obtains a presentation of a cobordism that takes $D$ to a diagram $L$ of the unlink, in which every component has either zero or one crossings.
+\begin{proof} By adding two 1-handles for every crossing of $D$ as shown in \cref{fig:trivialize}, one obtains a presentation of a cobordism that takes a diagram $L$ of the unlink, in which every component has either zero or one crossings, to the diagram $D$.
 In the light of \Cref{prop:1handle_psi_preserved}, it is therefore enough to verify that $\psi(L)$ represents a non-zero cohomology class.
-Hence it is enough to verify that $\psi(U)$ represents a non-zero cohomology class when $U$ is diagram of the unknot with at most one crossing.
+Hence it is enough to verify that $\psi(U)$ represents a non-zero cohomology class when $U$ is a diagram of the unknot with at most one crossing.

-In the case of zero crossings or of a positive crossing this is trivially true since the coboundaries of cohomological degree $0$ consist of just the $0$ element.
+In the case of zero crossings or of a positive crossing this is trivially true since the coboundaries of cohomological grading $0$ consist of just the $0$ element.
 In the case of $U$ with one negative crossing, the filtered degree of the differential ensures that $\psi(U)$ cannot be a coboundary. \end{proof}

-For any two basepointed diagrams $D_0$ and $D_1$ of a knot $K$, there exists a sequence of basepoint-avoiding Reidemeister moves to get from $D_0$ to $D_1$.
+For any two basepointed diagrams of a knot $K$, there exists a sequence of basepoint-avoiding Reidemeister moves to get from one diagram to the other.
 We note that the isomorphisms induced by such moves commute with the action of multiplication at the basepoint.
 Therefore, since $\langle [ \psi(D) ] \rangle$ is 1-dimensional and characterized as the $\alpha$-eigenspace of such an action, we shall allow ourselves in future to refer to $\langle [\psi(D)] \rangle$ as $\langle [\psi(K)] \rangle$ when it makes sense to do so.

 Suppose that $D$ is a diagram of a link with $k$ components, each component with a basepoint.
-By acting at the $i$-th basepoint, we give $H_{\partial w}(D)$ the structure of a $R_i := (\C[x_i]/\partial w(x_i))$-module.
+By acting at the $i$-th basepoint, we give $H_{\potential}(D)$ the structure of a $(\CC[x_i]/\potential(x_i))$-module.
 This module structure is independent of the choice of the basepoint and of the diagram.

 The class $[\psi(D)]$ is an $\alpha$-eigenvector for the action of each $x_i$.
 In fact, it should be true that

 Unfortunately we have not been able to find a precise reference for this result, which deserves a more general treatment than we wish to give in this paper.
 Consequently, we circumvent its use by appealing to a topological trick (stated and proved in more generality than we need in \cite{lobb1}).